pixijs/pixi-react/.github/CONTRIBUTING.md

    for the [command line][fork-cli] and for the [GitHub Client][fork-gui].

 3. Next, run `npm install` from within your clone of your fork.
-That will install dependencies necessary to build React Pixi.
+That will install dependencies necessary to build PixiJS React.

 4. Pixi React is set up as a monorepo, with separate packages for:
   - The main library - `packages/react`